jackprall/Prall_etal.DiscretePrediction.NatureMethods/README.txt

 - "Beta_Bin_Prob" - This is the predictive probability that the state of Trait B is a 1, using the Beta Binomial method.
 - "Naive_Prob" -    This is the predictive probability that the state of Trait B is a 1, using the Naive Bayes method.
-- "NP_LR_Prob" -    This is the predictive probability that the state of Trait B is a 1, using non-phylogenetic Logistic Regression.
-- "Phy_LR_Prob" -   This is the predictive probability that the state of Trait B is a 1, using phylogenetic Logistic Regression.
 - "MS_MCMC_Prob" -  This is the predictive probability that the state of Trait B is a 1, using the Multistate model.
 - "Ind_MCMC_Prob" - This is the predictive probability that the state of Trait B is a 1, using Pagel's Independent model.
 - "Dep_MCMC_Prob" - This is the predictive probability that the state of Trait B is a 1, using Pagel's Dependent model.